2026 key stage 2 tests: special consideration guidance

 Whole cohort applications

-Schools should only make applications relating to whole cohorts in exceptional circumstances.
-If the reason for an application is an incident at the school, only those pupils most closely involved will usually be eligible.
-Inclusion of pupils less likely to be affected by the incident increases the likelihood STA rejects the whole application.
+Schools should only make applications for whole cohorts in exceptional circumstances.
+If the reason for the application is due to an incident at the school, only those pupils most closely involved will usually be eligible.
+Inclusion of pupils less likely to be affected by the incident increases the likelihood that STA rejects a whole cohort application.

-If schools are considering making a whole cohort application, they may discuss the suitability of this with us before making the application, using the ‘Message us – access arrangements’ form on the Primary Assessment Gateway (PAG).
-We recommend that this takes place before the special consideration application window opens.
+If you are considering making a whole cohort application, you can discuss the suitability of this with us before making the application, using the ‘Message us – access arrangements’ form within the ‘Test administration’ tab on the National Curriculum Assessments Portal (NCA Portal).
+We recommend doing this before the special consideration application window opens.

-We recommend that schools who need to make whole cohort applications submit them as early as possible during the application window.
-If a school submits a whole cohort application, STA will review this and contact the school within one school day of submitting to advise on their application.
+Schools that need to make whole cohort applications should submit them as early as possible during the application window.
+If a school submits a whole cohort application, STA will review this and contact the school within one school day of submission to advise on their application.

 Evidence